 Our program mission

-An integrated health system also features cooperation between disciplines to achieve optimal patient care.
-You’ll experience this throughout training, but particularity in multidisciplinary settings such as trauma, head and neck surgery, breast surgery and cleft/craniofacial care.
-And you’ll benefit from ample rotation experience on a variety of services related to plastic surgery, including oral surgery, oculoplastic surgery, otolaryngology, dermatology, Mohs surgery, orthopaedic hand surgery and trauma.
+An integrated health system features cooperation between disciplines to achieve optimal patient care.
+That multidisciplinary environment will give you experience in different settings including trauma, head and neck surgery, breast surgery and cleft/craniofacial care.
+You’ll benefit from rotation experiences on a variety of services related to plastic surgery, including oral surgery, oculoplastic surgery, otolaryngology, dermatology, Mohs surgery, orthopaedic hand surgery and trauma.

-Another important aspect of the residency is service to the community.
+Another important aspect of the residency: service to the community.
 The Geisinger footprint encompasses a predominantly rural population.
-Your experience will include exposure to patients who are farmers that live hours away from healthcare and lack basic resources, including Amish and Mennonite patients.
-Community service is a hallmark of the program and residents, in conjunction with the Plastic Surgery Department, are involved in a number of community service projects.
-One of our program’s goals is to inspire some residents to practice outside urban settings in underserved rural areas.
+This means you’ll be exposed to patients who are farmers that live hours away from healthcare and lack basic resources, including Amish and Mennonite patients.
+Community service is a hallmark of the program.
+Our residents, in conjunction with the Plastic Surgery Department, are involved in a number of community service projects.